hazardland/db.php/manual.md

 #Intermediate level

 ##Installation

+#####Include
-The only file you need is **db.php** iself. just include db.php in your project and you are ready to go.
+The only file you need is **db.php** iself.
+Just include db.php in your project and you are ready to go.
+Other files in this repo are just samples and documents.

 ```php
 include './db.php';